-When it comes to recording in-kind contributions made in ISPolitical, ask yourself one thing: can I find a receipt?
-This isn’t 100% foolproof, but it does give you the gist.
-It’s a question of whether you’re paying money or giving a service or good (for which you cannot find a transaction) in support (or opposition) of another committee.
+When recording in-kind contributions in ISPolitical, it’s a question of whether you’re paying money or giving a service or good (for which you cannot find a transaction) in support (or opposition) of another committee.

-If your committee pays for a Kiss cover band to play at another committee’s fundraising event, record that contribution as an expense.
-Then click the “Support/Oppose” button at the bottom of the transaction and fill out the other committee’s details.
+If your committee pays for something related to another committee’s fundraising event, record that contribution as an expense.
+Then click the Support/Oppose button at the bottom of the transaction and fill out the other committee’s details.

-Expense Support/Oppose: My committee will buy these yard sign stakes for your committee.
-My committee records as an expense in support of your committee.
+Expense with Support/Oppose: My committee will buy these yard sign stakes for your committee.
+My committee records this as an expense in support of your committee.

 Non-Monetary Expense: My committee gives you these yard sign stakes.
-My committee records a non-monetary contribution in support of your committee.
+My committee records a non-monetary expense in support of your committee.